TheMediocritist/Wolf_3D/README.md

 - [ ] Implement map scrolling to allow bigger levels (infinite?)
 - [ ] Replace fixed values with variables for, e.g. FOV, view distance, tile size
 - [ ] Replace the 'ray casting' to identify viewable walls with simple stored tile-offset test (8 directions would be plenty)
-- [ ] Think of a better way to deal with occlusion culling because it's barely better than just drawing everything
+- [ ] Think of a better way to deal with occlusion culling because it's only ~1 or 2fps better than just drawing everything
 - [ ] Implement doors (think 1 smaller wall tile + 1 sprite wall + 1 smaller wall tile)
 - [ ] Add demo enemies
 - [ ] Running & jumping